aixoio/aixoio.com/src/content/blog/my-current-stack-3-jul-2024.md

 # Sometime soon

-Sometime soon I would like to give [HTMX](https://htmx.org/) and [Alpine.js](https://alpinejs.dev/) a try, I have also been looking at the Go HTML template engine becauseI think it would work well with HTMX and Alpine, not too mention I want to try [Supabase](https://supabase.com/) and [Coolify](https://coolify.io/) because I want to deploy a bit faster
+Sometime soon I would like to give [HTMX](https://htmx.org/) and [Alpine.js](https://alpinejs.dev/) a try, I have also been looking at the Go HTML template engine because I think it would work well with HTMX and Alpine, not too mention I want to try [Supabase](https://supabase.com/) and [Coolify](https://coolify.io/) because I want to deploy a bit faster with Coolify that is I don't like a idea of not making your own backend but I still want to try Supabase because I dislike Firebase.

 Thanks for reading!